What Place Is The Hundredth

 Understanding Ordinal Numbers

 The hundredth place, therefore, signifies the position of an item that is one hundredth in a sequence.
-This sequence could be anything – a list of names, a series of events, the places in a race, or even the digits in a number.
+Plus, this sequence could be anything – a list of names, a series of events, the places in a race, or even the digits in a number.
 The crucial aspect is the order; the hundredth item is preceded by ninety-nine others.

 The Hundredth Place in Different Contexts